open-dc-grid/open-dc-grid.github.io/docs/references.md

 <a name="Schneider"></a>[Schneider Electric](https://www.se.com/ww/en/).
 Schneider is a global vendor of
 power systems components including microgrids.
 They have an extensive catalog of DC devices including circuit breakers, switches etc.

+### Software Defined Power Systems
+<a name="OwnTech"></a>[OwnTech](https://www.owntech.org/): An initiative under
+[CNRS](http://www.cnrs.fr/en) and [LAAS](https://www.laas.fr/public/en) to create a library of stackable and reprogrammable hardware and associated software accessible via open source that can be combined to create power systems over a wide range of power levels including both DC and AC.
+Includes a [software API](https://www.owntech.org/en/Owntech-Power-API-Core-Documentation/) for the modules.
+The code is available at the [OwnTech GitLab Repository](https://gitlab.laas.fr/owntech/power-api).

+<a name="MPLab"></a>[MPLab](https://mplab.ee.columbia.edu/): A [Columbia University](https://www.columbia.edu/) project
+to define software defined power systems and motors.

 ## Off-Grid Energy Access Organizations and Initiatives
 <a name="AFDB"></a>[African Development Bank](https://www.afdb.org/en) Finance organization focused on